rishp66/osint_project/README.md

 - Web scraping capabilities
 - Integration with various APIs for data retrieval
 - Data analysis and visualization tools

-# OSINT Intelligence Aggregator

-## Overview

-A comprehensive Open Source Intelligence (OSINT) platform that aggregates threat intelligence data from multiple trusted sources.
-This tool provides security researchers, analysts, and IT professionals with a unified interface to query and analyze potential security threats across various intelligence feeds.

-## Features

 ### Current Integrations